 Logical thinking is a process of clearly moving from one related thought to another.
-In this lesson you will learn the definition of logical thinking, the process of logical thinking, and then test your knowledge with a quiz.
+In this lesson, you will examine the definition and process of logical thinking, and then you'll get to test your knowledge with a quiz.

 21. Naturalist Intelligence: Definition & Explanation